SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 2. Create a new key of type `model.Slice`.
 Keys are represented by `Slice` abstraction which is a wrapper over a byte slice.
 3. Put the key in.
 4. Assert that the key is present in the bloom filter

+>A bloom filter can never have false negatives.
+So, we can be sure that the above assertion will never fail.

 ```golang
 func TestAddsAKeyAndChecksForTheExistenceOfANonExistingKey(t *testing.T) {